miguelkix30/LightyLauncherLib/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0 or later**.
+This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

+**Clean Room Implementation**: The Java distribution management system was implemented from scratch using only publicly documented APIs from Adoptium, Oracle, Azul, and Foojay.
+This ensures full MIT license compatibility.

 ## Disclaimer